Miss Grand Australia 2025

 Miss Grand Australia 2025 was the 9th Miss Grand Australia pageant, held on 27 July 2025, at the Imperial Hotel, Gold Coast, Queensland.
 Nineteen contestants from different cities of the country competed for the title.
 It was also the first Miss Grand Australia pageant organized by the 2019-established Miss Australia Pageants, chaired by Sophia Harris and Charlotte Allison-Bruce.

-The pageant was won by a 25-year-old model from Queensland, Gabriella Oxley, making her eligible to represent Australia internationally in the parent stage, Miss Grand International 2025, to be held on 18 October 2025 in Bangkok, Thailand.
+The pageant was won by a 25-year-old model from Queensland, Gabriella Oxley, making her eligible to represent Australia internationally in the parent stage, Miss Grand International 2025, held on 18 October 2025 in Bangkok, Thailand.